tmsnobrega/car-listing-analytics/README.md

 ## **Project Overview**

-This project explores the used and new car market in the Netherlands through data collected from publicly available online listings.
-By combining web scraping, data analysis, and machine learning, it demonstrates an end-to-end analytics workflow, from data ingestion to insights, visualization, and model deployment.
+This project analyzes the Dutch used and new car market using publicly available listings to build an end-to-end analytics and machine-learning workflow.
+It covers the full lifecycle from data ingestion and processing to visualization and price prediction.

+Buying a car often involves uncertainty, as prices vary widely based on factors such as brand, model, age, mileage, engine power, and market conditions.
+This project addresses that challenge by continuously collecting real-world listings, standardizing key attributes, and transforming them into analytics-ready datasets that support both exploratory insights and predictive modeling.

+At its core, the project demonstrates how web-scraped data can be converted into reliable market intelligence.
+Listings are collected periodically, cleaned, enriched, and curated through layered transformations.
+The resulting data powers interactive dashboards for market analysis and a machine-learning model that estimates car prices based on selected vehicle characteristics.

+The outcome is a practical system that helps buyers, analysts, and enthusiasts better understand pricing dynamics and identify potentially undervalued listings in the Dutch car market.

 ## **Project Objectives**